Lightship Ambrose: United States Lightship LV-16 (Sandy Hook)

-A sail-schooner built of white oak with copper and brass fastenings, Sandy Hook marked the south edge of the Ambrose Channel for 37 years, from 1854 to 1891.
-She was assigned the number 16 in 1862, prior to which she was known simply as Sandy Hook.
-Sandy Hook was equipped with two lanterns, each with eight oil lamps and reflectors, as well as a hand-rung bell for a fog warning.
+The first lightship on station in the Ambrose Channel was the Sandy Hook, which marked its south edge for 37 years from 1854 to 1891.
+A schooner built of white oak with copper and brass fastenings, she was assigned the number 16 in 1862.
+The ship was equipped with two lanterns, each with eight oil lamps and reflectors, as well as a hand-rung bell for a fog warning.
 A Thiers automatic bilge pump, ventilator, and fog signal were installed in 1872, but the fog signal was found to be "unsatisfactory" and was removed.
 Two collisions were recorded during her time in service, the first in 1874 with the steamer Charleston, and the second in 1888 with the British barque Star of the East.

 United States Lightship LV-51 (Sandy Hook)

-Constructed in 1892, Sandy Hook (LV-51) served the post from 1894 to 1908.
-Sandy Hook Lightship was renamed Ambrose Lightship in 1907.
+Lightship Sandy Hook (LV-51) was built in 1892 and served the post from 1894 to 1908.
+She was renamed Ambrose Lightship in 1907.
 Pilots would deliver mail to the vessel.

-This steamship was the first U.S. lightship to have an all-steel hull and fastenings and the first to use electric lights; she was also the last ship to hold the southerly post on the southern side of the channel, near Sandy Hook.
+A steamship, she was the first U.S. lightship to have an all-steel hull and fastenings, and the first to use electric lights; she was also the last ship to hold the post on the southern side of the channel, near Sandy Hook.
 After 1908, she was reassigned to relief duty.
 On 24 April 1919, she was rammed and sunk by a Standard Oil barge while relieving the Cornfield Point Lightship (LV-14).
 As a result of this incident, Standard Oil was forced to pay for the construction of LV111, which served as the Lightship Ambrose from 1932 to 1952.

 United States Lightship LV-87 / WAL-512 (Ambrose Channel / Ambrose)

-The Lightship Ambrose (LV87), built 1908, served her station until 1932 when she was reassigned to serve as the Lightship Scotland, a station much closer to Sandy Hook.
+The Lightship Ambrose (LV87) was built 1908 and served her station until 1932, when she was reassigned to serve as the Lightship Scotland much closer to Sandy Hook.
 She was the first lightship to serve in the relocated position nearer the center of the channel, and in 1921 received the first radio beacon in the United States, greatly assisting navigation of the congested channel in dense fog.
 She also was the last steam-powered vessel to hold this post.
 She moved around to various stations, but has kept the name of her most famous station, Ambrose.

 In 1964, she was retired from the United States Coast Guard, and in 1968, she was given to the South Street Seaport Museum in Lower Manhattan in New York City and moored at Pier 16 on the East River.
 In 1989, she was declared a National Historic Landmark.